shervinea/cheatsheet-translation/tr/deep-learning-tips-and-tricks.md

 **13. [Image without any modification, Flipped with respect to an axis for which the meaning of the image is preserved, Rotation with a slight angle, Simulates incorrect horizon calibration, Random focus on one part of the image, Several random crops can be done in a row]**

-&#10230; [Herhangi bir değişiklik yapmamış resim, Görüntünün anlamının korunduğu bir eksene göre çevrilmiş görüntü, Hafif açılı döndürme, Yanlış yatay kalibrasyonu simule eder, Görüntünün bir bölümüne rastgele odaklanma, Arka arkaya birkaç rasgele kesme yapılabilir]
+&#10230; [Herhangi bir değişiklik yapılmamış görüntü, Görüntünün anlamının korunduğu bir eksene göre çevrilmiş görüntü, Hafif açılı döndürme, Yanlış yatay kalibrasyonu simule eder, Görüntünün bir bölümüne rastgele odaklanma, Arka arkaya birkaç rasgele kesme yapılabilir]

 <br>